walterdejong/rustydebug/README.md

     % main.rs:148 queens(): recursing
     % main.rs:42 Board::show(): printing board

+The debug output is written to stdout.
+This is on purpose so that the debug output is 'synchronized' with the regular output of the program.
+Sometimes it is convenient to have the debug output appear on stderr instead.
+For that you can use `edebug!()`:

+    use rustydebug::edebug;

+    edebug!("message to stderr");

 The `debug` macro uses a `func` macro that produces the name of the current function.
 The `func` macro is public, so you may also use it.